C4AI/blab-client-human-robotics/README.md

     # how many milliseconds per non-space character should we wait after asking the robot to say something
     DELAY_PER_CHARACTER=65

-    # minimum delay, in case the value computed using the previous parameter is too small for short sentences
+    # minimum delay (in milliseconds), in case the value computed using the previous parameter is too small for short sentences
     MIN_DELAY=500

     ```